How To Replace a Pool Pump Motor

 - Turn on the pump to test for leaks and pump operation.

 There you have it.
 You now have the know-how to replace a pool pump motor.
 If any of this sounds overwhelming, don’t worry; we’re here to help.
-Give us a call at 1-800-LESLIES and schedule one of our trained and professional service technicians to complete the task for you.
-And for other questions, visit or contact your local Leslie's store.
+Fill out a service request online to schedule one of our trained and professional service technicians to complete the task for you.
+For other questions, visit or contact your local Leslie's store.